simonlaw101/AlienRun/README.md

 # AlienRun

-A collision avoidance game with object interactions, written in Feb 2016.
+A collision avoidance game with object interactions, university project in Feb 2016.

 ## How to use it